RRA1010/C_Modern_Approach/notebook.md

 `<literal>` : := `"Height: %d\n"`
 `<punctuation>`: := `()` | `,` | `;`

-- *Statements can be divided* over any number of lines.
+- **statements* can be divided* over any number of lines.
 Don't make it into a single line.
 - *Space between tokens* w/c makes it easier to read
 - *Indenation*
 - *Blank lines*